Embedded analytics SDK - CLI quickstart

 ⚠️ This feature is in beta.
 Feel free to play around with it, but be aware that things might change (and may not work as expected).

 We built a single command to spin up a Metabase and help you get an embedded dashboard in your app.
-This setup won’t work in production; it’s only intended for you to quickly try out the SDK on your local machine.
+This setup with API keys won’t work in production; it’s only intended for you to quickly try out the SDK on your local machine.
+A production setup requires a Pro/Enterprise license, and SSO with JWT.

 Prerequisites